cunterrainer/Hardware-Plotter/README.md

 ![image info](./docs/image2.PNG)

 # Supported devices
-I've only been able to test it with an esp32 and an arduino uno, however other devices should work fine aswell, since all the application does is to parse the provided string, thus as long as the string is properly formatted it shouldn't be an issue to use something else.
+I've only been able to test it with an esp32 and an Arduino Uno, however other devices should work fine aswell, since all the application does is to parse the provided string, thus as long as the string is properly formatted it shouldn't be an issue to use something else.

 # Platforms
 Supported platforms: